proycon/colibri-core/doc/src/index.rst

 the modes.

-In addition to interactive query mode, there is also a command line query mode ``-q`` in which you specify the pattern you want to query as argument on the command line.
+In addition to interactive query mode, there is also a command line query mode ``--query`` (``-q``) in which you specify the pattern you want to query as argument on the command line.
 Multiple patterns can be specified by repeating the ``-q`` flag.
 This mode always behaves according to exact mode::

-    $ colibri-patternmodeller -i /tmp/data.colibri.patternmodel -c /tmp/hamlet.colibri.cls -q "to be"
+    $ colibri-patternmodeller --inputmodel /tmp/data.colibri.patternmodel --classfile /tmp/hamlet.colibri.cls --query "to be"
     Loading class decoder from file /tmp/hamlet.colibri.cls
     Loading class encoder from file /tmp/hamlet.colibri.cls
     Loading indexed pattern model /tmp/data.colibri.patternmodel as input model... to be	2		4	0.0117647	ngram	2	0.0769231   1:4 9:1

+If you are working with skipgrams or flexgrams and want to explicitly instantiate them to ngrams in the output, add the ``--instantiate`` flag.

 Pattern Relations
 ---------------------

 A pattern model contains a wide variety of patterns; the relationships between those can be made explicit.
 These relationships can be imagined as a directed graph, in which the nodes represent the various patterns (n-grams and skipgrams), and the edges represent the relations.
 The following relations are distinguished; note that as the graph is directed relations often come in pairs; one relationship for each direction:

 * **Subsumption relations** - Patterns that are subsumed by larger patterns are called *subsumption children*, the larger patterns are called *subsumption parents*.
 These are the two subsumption relations that can be extracted from an indexed pattern model.
 * **Successor relations**  - Patterns that follow eachother are in a left-of/right-of relation.
 * **Instantiation relations** - There is a relation between skipgrams and patterns that instantiate them ``to be {*1*} not {*1*} be`` is instantiated by ``to {*1*} or``, also referred to as the skip content.
+Similarly, ``to be or not to be`` is a full instantation, and the skipgram can be referred to as a template.

-You can all of these extract relations using the ``-g`` flag, which is to be used in combination with the query mode ``-Q`` or ``-q``.
+You can all of these extract relations using the ``--relations`` (``-g``) flag, which is to be used in combination with ``--query`` or ``--querymode```.
 Consider the following sample::

     $ colibri-patternmodeller -i /tmp/data.colibri.patternmodel -c /tmp/hamlet.colibri.cls -q "to be" -g